 In information retrieval, the paraphrase index may be used to associate a paraphrase in the search request with matching paraphrases in the text of documents sought for retrieval.
 For example, if a web search query includes the phrase “withdrew from” a search engine can access the paraphrase index and determine that “withdrew from” has an associated paraphrase “pulled out of”.

 The search engine can use this information to search for documents that match both “withdrew from” and “pulled out of” and the rest of the search terms.
 In question answering, a question may be a natural language search query.
 It is helpful to identify any paraphrases of words or phrases in the question to more fully identify the answer.

-The paraphrase process may also potentially be used to filter some pages out of search results, when it sees paraphrases in the snippets intended to provide a description of documents within those search results:
+The paraphrasing process may also potentially be used to filter some pages out of search results when it sees paraphrases in the snippets intended to provide a description of documents within those search results:

 In summarization of a document or text, key sentences can be identified as being useful in summarizing the content of the document or text.
 By being able to identify paraphrases, duplicative sentences that say the same thing but in a different way can be eliminated.